 North Carolina farmers plant soybeans in all 100 counties in the state from the mountains to the sea.
+Most soybean acres, however, are in the eastern part of the state in the coastal plain.
+Leading producing counties include Robeson, Beaufort, Pitt, Sampson, Pasquotank, Wayne, Duplin, and Johnston counties.
 At 1.6 million acres in an average year, soybeans have the biggest footprint of any crop in the state.
 In a good year, the crop is worth as much as $800 million to farmers.